benjaminmetzler/OpenRemoteHub/documentation/json_format.md

     ],
 ```

 The above example shows that when the activity is unloaded it will instruct the `example_stb` to power off via the `KEY_POWER_OFF` command.
 This could be used to turn off devices when not in use.
-As with the `on_load` any number of actions can be called in `on_unload`.
+Any number of actions can be called in `on_unload`.

 ## Common.json

 Common.json will be loaded with each activity file.
-This allows for a common set of macros to be defined across multiple remotes, such as a set of device buttons used to switch activities as shown below.
+This allows for a common set of macros actions to be available regardless of the current activity.
 In the below example, the volume and mute buttons are always mapped to the `example_receiver` and the power button will call a `macro` to shut the system down.
 These actions will be available regardless of the active activity.

 ``` json
     "115":{